Contents

 3. Click on Apply when you are happy with the image preview.
 Note that the top section of the image will not show on your tile if you have used a tile title.

-You can add a powerpoint presentation using the File Tile.
-Drag and drop a File tile from the Tile Library into your ePoster (1) and then click in the Add File box (2) in the Settings area and add the powerpoint file from your computer.
+You can add a PowerPoint presentation using the File Tile.
+Drag and drop a File tile from the Tile Library into your stack (1) and then click in the Add File box (2) in the Settings area and add the PowerPoint file from your computer.

 Please note there is a 400MB file size limit on files uploaded using the File Tile.
 However, we would recommend that you keep your files much smaller in size if possible since large file sizes will not produce the best experience for the viewer (due to loading times).

-If you have added a File to your ePoster/Stack using the File Tile and you want to replace that file with an updated version then this is possible.
+If you have added a File to your stack using the File Tile and you want to replace that file with an updated version then this is possible.

-Return to your ePoster and open it for editing and then follow these steps:
+Return to your stack and open it for editing and then follow these steps:

 You will then be able to upload your new file.
-Once it has uploaded and processed then you should save your stack/ePoster.
+Once it has uploaded and processed then you should Save your stack.

-There are two different ways in which you could include a video in your ePoster/Stack.
-Both approaches will allow the video to be played inside your ePoster.
+There are two different ways in which you could include a video in your stack.
+Both approaches will allow the video to be played inside your stack.

 The file will be uploaded and will be processed.
-Whilst it is being processed there will be a default image showing on your file tile.
+You can continue editing and add other tiles whilst this processing is being done.
+Whilst the video is being processed there will be a default image showing on your file tile.
 Once the processing is finished then the tile will show a still image from your video as the tile image.
-However, you can continue editing and add other tiles whilst this processing is being done.
+However you can can change the tile’s background image as normal once the processing is finished.

-Another way to add a video to your ePoster is to upload your video to a video sharing platform like YouTube or Vimeo first.
-In Learning Toolbox you can then add an Online Content tile to your ePoster (A) and add in the url link (web address) to where your online video appears on the video sharing platform (B).
+Another way to add a video to your stack is to upload your video to a video sharing platform like YouTube or Vimeo first.
+In Learning Toolbox you can then add an Online Content tile to your stack (A) and add in the url link (web address) to where your online video appears on the video sharing platform (B).

-Some conferences ask their authors to add a video presentation to their ePoster/Stack.
+Some conferences ask their authors to add a video presentation to their stack.
 A common way that people make video presentations is to use PowerPoint.

 If you want to make a video presentation using PowerPoint then we recommend following the instructions from Microsoft (see links below) to add a narration to your PowerPoint presentation and then save that as a video file.